WAN Design Requirements

 Scaling traditional IPsec VPN

-Dynamic Multipoint VPN (DMVPN) technology is used for scaling IPsec VPN networks by offering a large-scale IPsec VPN deployment model that allows the network to expand and realize its full potential.
+Dynamic Multipoint VPN (DMVPN) technology scales IPsec VPN networks by offering a large-scale deployment model that allows the network to expand and realize its full potential.
 In addition, DMVPN offers scalability that enables zero-touch deployment models.

 Encryption is supported through IPsec, making DMVPN a popular choice for connecting different sites using regular Internet connections.
 It’s a great backup or alternative to private networks like MPLS VPN.
 A popular option for DMVPN is FlexVPN.